 In addition, case studies have been provided in Annexes 2 to 6 that offer real-world examples of ways in which administrations are employing IMT to support broadband PPDR applications.

-7 Acronyms, abbreviations
+8 Acronyms, abbreviations

+[Editor’s note: This section needs to be updated based on the new material added.]

 3GPP Third Generation Partnership Project